sandstorm-io/sandstorm/docs/install.md

 ### Hacking on the shell

 You can run the shell (front-end) in dev mode so that you can modify it without rebuilding the whole bundle for every change.
-Just do:

-    cd shell
+From the root of the repository, just do:

-    sudo service sandstorm stop-fe
+    sandstorm dev-shell
-    ./run-dev.sh

 Now connect to your local server like you normally would.

-Later, when you are done hacking, you may want to restart the installed front-end:

-    sudo service sandstorm start-fe

 ### Hacking on the C++